Hiaggo/hidden-text-revealer/README.md

 ## Privacy

 This extension:
-- ✅ Runs only on pages you visit and when you want it
+- ✅ Runs only on pages you visit
 - ✅ Does NOT collect or send any data
 - ✅ Works completely offline
 - ✅ Does NOT track your browsing